15 Must-See Sights You Can Only See Along the Pacific Coast Highway

 Further down the coast, you’ll reach the tiny fishing village of Bodega.
 While in this part of California’s Sonoma County, you can whale watch or paddle around Bodega Harbor.
 Are you a movie buff?
 Alfred Hitchcock filmed many scenes for his famous 1963 film The Birds in the one-block town of Bodega.
 You can still see the Potter Schoolhouse and the St. Teresa of Avila Church.

 Keep driving and you’ll soon be crossing the Golden Gate Bridge into San Francisco.
 You could spend a week touring the city, but must-dos include watching the sea lions at Fisherman’s Wharf, riding a cable car, visits to the artistic Mission District and hippie haven Haight-Ashbury, and a trip inside America’s most infamous former prison, Alcatraz.
-Find out if California is one of the five best states for road trips.

 Santa Cruz Boardwalk